cloudmesh-community/fa18-516-17/paper/paper.md

 #### CSA STAR

 This is an industry-recognized security assurance in the cloud.
 STAR encompasses key principles of transparency, rigorous auditing, and harmonization of standards.
-According to the CSA website, "STAR consists of three levels of assurance (Self Assessment, 3rd party certification and continuous auditing), based upon:
+According to the CSA website,

+> "STAR consists of three levels of assurance (Self Assessment, 3rd party certification and continuous auditing), based upon:

-*	The CSA Cloud Controls Matrix (CCM)
+> *	The CSA Cloud Controls Matrix (CCM)
-*	The Consensus Assessments Initiative Questionnaire (CAIQ)
+> *	The Consensus Assessments Initiative Questionnaire (CAIQ)
-*	The CSA Code of Conduct for GDPR Compliance" [@fa18-516-17-STAR]
+> *	The CSA Code of Conduct for GDPR Compliance"
+> [@fa18-516-17-STAR]

 #### Certificate of Cloud Security Knowledge (CCSK)

 Since Cloud Security Alliance first released the Certificate of Cloud Security Knowledge (CCSK) in 2010, thousands of IT and security professionals have used it to upgrade their skills.
-Certification Magazine listed CCSK at #1 on the Average Salary Survey 2016. [@fa18-516-17-CCSK]
+Certification Magazine listed CCSK at number one  on the Average Salary Survey 2016. [@fa18-516-17-CCSK]

-Accoring to thier CCSP page, "Certified Cloud Security Professional (CCSP) The CCSP is a global credential that represents the highest standard for cloud security expertise.
-It was co-created by Cloud Security Alliance and (ISC)² — leading stewards for information security and cloud computing security.”
+Accoring to thier CCSP page,

+> "Certified Cloud Security Professional (CCSP) The CCSP is a global credential that represents the highest standard for cloud security expertise.
+It was co-created by Cloud Security Alliance and (ISC)² — leading stewards for information security and cloud computing security.” [@fa18-516-17-CCSP]

-[@fa18-516-17-CCSP]
+:o: wrong punctuation

 #### CSA Global Consulting Program

-"The Cloud Security Alliance Global Consulting Program (CSA GCP) allows cloud users to work with a network of trusted security professionals and organizations that offer qualified professional services based on CSA best practices.
-These providers bring with them a broad understanding of the challenges organizations face when moving to the cloud.”
+> "The Cloud Security Alliance Global Consulting Program (CSA GCP) allows cloud users to work with a network of trusted security professionals and organizations that offer qualified professional services based on CSA best practices.
+These providers bring with them a broad understanding of the challenges organizations face when moving to the cloud.” [@fa18-516-17-global-consultancy]

-[@fa18-516-17-global-consultancy]
+:o: wrong punctuation

 ### Working Groups